The Best Thing About Living In Vancouver Is The Hiking

 BLAME IT ON THE BLACK STAR

 I had a bit of a moment when Bowie released his last album.
 Because when I was 17 I was going to be a rock star.
 And so, like, obviously, I got a tattoo.
 I had decided on a black star: at the time, symbolic of my big dreams and probably my ego.
 And, being an aural glutton of a teen, it was a tribute to the artists that inspired me.
-I realise it’s hardly an intricate design (some fat bloke in a side street in Auckland city wielded the gun); the star itself was traced right off the cover of the Velvet Goldmine CD soundtrack.
+I realise it’s hardly an intricate design (some sweaty bloke in a side street in Auckland city wielded the gun); the star itself was traced right off the cover of the Velvet Goldmine CD soundtrack.
 I loved the film for its glittered homage to London, glam rock, David Bowie, Lou Reed and T Rex.
 And I had the tattoo coloured black, because Black Star was a Radiohead song.
 Let’s face it, it’s a silly teenage fancy of a tattoo.
 It certainly wouldn’t stand up in a bar fight.
 But it represents me at age 17, my utterly incomprehensible dreams and the musical heroes that encouraged them.
 So when I heard Bowie’s final album was called Blackstar, I smiled.
 My teenage self would be totally freaking out.

 My Year in Coffee